 To top that all off, there’s a pretty good bearish divergence forming with Stochastic making higher highs.
 I decided to be a tad more careful though, as I plan to jump in only when Stochastic starts to cross down from the overbought region.

-I’ll be aiming for the bottom WATR, which is in line with the previous week low and the .9850 minor psychological support, as target for this day trade.
+I’ll be aiming for the bottom WATR, which is in line with the previous week’s low, and the .9850 minor psychological support, as a target for this day trade.
 I’ll set a tight stop above the week open price and falling trend line.

 Here are the details:

 Short USD/CAD at the 61.8% Fib area or .9900 once stochastic crosses down, stop loss at .9930, pt at .9850.
 I’ll be risking only 0.5% on this short-term play and if you plan to join me, make sure you look at our risk disclosure first!

 Depending on my entry price, I could be looking at a potential 2:1 reward-to-risk on this trade.
 Do you think I’ll be able to bag another win this week?
 You know where to reach me!

 Have fun and good luck trading this week, friends!

 This content is strictly for informational purposes only and does not constitute as investment advice.
 Trading any financial market involves risk.
 Please read our Risk Disclosure to make sure you understand the risks involved.